HojinSohn/Customer-Purchase-Prediction-Model/README.md

 - **Training Set Precision:** 0.828
 - **Validation Set Precision:** 0.790

-### Cross-Validation
-Although k-fold cross-validation was not implemented during the initial development phase, it could have been applied to improve the model’s generalizability and performance on the test dataset.

 ---

 ## Conclusion
 This project successfully developed a machine learning model using XGBoost to predict customer purchases.
 By preprocessing tabular datasets and leveraging paired customer-product data, the model achieved promising precision scores on both training and validation datasets.
-Future iterations of this project could incorporate more advanced feature engineering and k-fold cross-validation to further enhance performance.
+K-fold cross-validation could be incorporated for better performance.